elzatkadeer/Graduate_Project/README.md

 Google Colab Pro

-Dataset is not given because it is private
+Small dataset samples are given, videos are not given either